-Evaluation is the process which takes place at the end of the 3 year approved training, to give participants feedback on their skill-level, and guidance for going forward.
+There are two terms used in describing PBSP qualification: Evaluation and Accreditation.
+Evaluation is the process which takes place at the end of the 3-year approved training, to let participants know where they are in their PBSP practice.
+It includes achievements and development points.

 Accreditation (referred to in the USA and Europe as Certification) is a process that takes place one or more years later.
 It requires a higher level of competence and expertise in using PBSP.